Economy

 - The most important export sectors are the electromechanical, automotive and chemical industries.

-- The main foreign trade partners are Germany, Czechia, France, Italy and the UK.
+- The main foreign trade partners are Germany, Czechia, France, the UK and Italy.

 - Imports of goods and services amount to EUR 16,6 billion (2023), decline by EUR 1,9 billion compared to 2022, the 5th place in Poland.